 Speech and language therapists assess and diagnose disorders of language, speech, fluency, voice, swallowing and written language and carry out appropriate therapies, supportive trainings and counselling sessions with the affected children, adolescents and adults.

-The Bachelor's degree programme provides students with the scientific and practical competencies to work in educational and/or clinical settings.
+The bachelor programme provides students with the scientific and practical competencies to work in educational and/or clinical settings.
 The programme is interdisciplinary and provides students with expert knowledge in speech and language pathology as well as basic knowledge in the areas of special education, linguistics, medicine and psychology.
-Placements and written assignments round off the programme of studies.
+Placements and written assignments round off the programme.